Performance: Earth Day Embodied Activism

 About the Event

 I.D.A. is a dance, sound, and performance collective, composed of Isabel Umali (dance), Dustin Carlson (music), and Ashley Menestrina (dance).
-On the occasion of Earth Day on Apr 22, I.D.A., and four invited musicians and performers, will present a sensorial experience focusing on healing, re-birth, human-to-human connection, and environmental justice.
+On the occasion of Earth Day on Apr 22, I.D.A., and four invited musicians and performers (Yeman Brown, Lathan Hardy, Satoshi Takeishi, and Kalia Vandever) will stage a sensorial experience focusing on healing, re-birth, human-to-human connection, as an opportunity to raise awareness about environmental justice.

 The site-specific participatory performance will take place in the outdoor area of St. Ann & the Holy Trinity Church, 157 Montague St, Brooklyn, NY 11201.
-Masks required.
+Social distancing and masks required.

 Participants attending the program agree they may be photographed, videotaped, and audiotaped during the event.
 Photographs, videos, and voice recordings are the sole property of KODA Arts Inc., which reserves the right to publish attendees’ likeness online and use it in promotional materials.